Preston Tucker: Legacy

 In 1954, a group of investors tried to revive the Tucker Corporation by soliciting investors, mostly former Tucker distributors and dealer owners, for a new car.
 This effort was led by George A. Schmidt, former president of the Tucker Dealers Association.
 They developed sketches for a sleek 2-door convertible, but were unable to generate enough support to get it off the drawing board.

-Tucker's defense attorney, William T. Kirby, later became Chairman of the Board of the John D. and Catherine T. MacArthur Foundation.
+Tucker's defense attorney, William T. Kirby, later became chairman of the board of the John D. and Catherine T. MacArthur Foundation.

-Otto Kerner Jr., the U.S. Attorney who had aggressively pursued the Tucker Corporation, was later convicted on 17 counts of bribery, conspiracy, perjury, and related charges for stock fraud in 1974.
-He was the first federal appellate judge in U.S. history to be jailed.
-Kerner was sentenced to three years in prison and fined $50,000.
+Otto Kerner Jr., the U.S. attorney who had prosecuted the Tucker Corporation case, later became the first federal appellate judge in U.S. history to be jailed.
+In 1974 Judge Kerner was convicted of bribery, conspiracy, perjury, and related charges for stock fraud.
+He was sentenced to three years in prison and fined $50,000.

 The location of the former Tucker Corporation, 7401 S. Cicero Avenue in Chicago, became the corporate headquarters of Tootsie Roll Industries and the Ford City Mall (the building was owned for a time by Ford Motor Company).
 The building was so large that it was divided in two, with a large open area between the two resulting buildings.

 Tucker's design concepts for the Tucker 48 included revolutionary ideas in car safety that helped formulate car safety standards.
 The Tucker family held on to Aircooled Motors until 1961, when it was sold to Aero Industries.

-The remaining Tucker 48 cars are highly collectible, and examples in very good condition have commanded prices of up to $3 million each.
-Original stock certificates for Tucker Corporation common stock are valuable to collectors, and are worth more than when originally issued.
-Over 10,000 such stock certificates were personally signed by Preston Tucker, making these the most desirable.
+Well preserved Tucker 48 cars have sold to collectors for up to $3 million each.
+Original stock certificates for Tucker Corporation common stock have been purchased by collectors for more than their face value.